AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/email-analysis/build-an-email-analysis-report-that-shows-program-information.md

 # Build an Email Analysis Report that Shows Program Information {#build-an-email-analysis-report-that-shows-program-information}

-Follow these steps to create an Email Analysis Report that will show email information&nbsp;grouped by program channels.
+Follow these steps to create an Email Analysis Report that will show email information grouped by program channels.

 >[!NOTE]
 >